-During the course of the day, the Nursery’s staff will come into contact with confidential information.
+During the day, the Nursery’s staff will meet confidential information.
 To ensure that all those using and working in the nursery can do so with confidence, we will respect confidentiality in the following ways.

 - Parents/carers will have ready access to files and records of their own children – but not any other child.

 - Staff will not discuss individual children with people other than the parents/carers of that child.

 - Information given by parents/carers to nursery staff will not be passed on to third parties without consent.

 - Personnel issues will remain confidential to the people involved.

 - Any anxieties/evidence relating to a child’s personal safety will be kept in a confidential file and will not be shared within the nursery except for the child’s key worker and Manager the DSL (designated safeguarding lead)

 - The nursery will comply with all requirements of the Data Protection Act and in conjunction with the Information Commissioners Office.